flaviagiammarino/blog-website/blog/chronos_bedrock.rst

     >

 .. note::
-    To be able to run the code below, you will need to have Boto3 and the AWS-CLI installed on your machine.
+    To be able to run the code provided in the rest of this section, you will need to have Boto3 and the AWS-CLI installed on your machine.
     You will also need to update several variables in the code to reflect your AWS configuration - such as your AWS account number, region, service roles, etc. - as will be outlined below.